-- File and folder names must be unique within the their direct parent directory - Special characters or empty names are not allowed validity of the new value and shows an error icon if there are issues that prevent the new name from acceptance.
+- File and folder names must be unique within the their direct parent directory - Special characters or empty names are not allowed

+Whenever a user tries to rename an object within the package file browser, RayPack checks the validity of the new value and shows an error icon if there are issues that prevent the new name from acceptance.
 Please hover over the icon to reveal the error message and adjust the new value according to that description.